 Get Involved In Your Community To Help Kids Who Need It

-Many kids struggle with life-threatening medical conditions and are unable to live the normal lives that we or our children do.
+Many kids struggle with critical illnesses and are unable to live the normal lives that we or our children do.
 To help these children on Child Health Day, consider donating a car to Wheels For Wishes, benefiting Make-A-Wish.
-Your donated car can help bring hope, strength, and joy back into the life of a child with a life-threatening medical condition.
+Your donated car can help bring hope, strength, and joy back into the life of a child with a critical illness.

 Your donated vehicle can help grant the wish of a child who needs it.
 Often times, the feeling of having a wish granted can be just what a child needs.
 Your donation truly makes a difference in the life of a child as well as their families.